For some, the scariest possibility in the world is to be alone.

 Statistically speaking, your closest friends are probably guys who live a mediocre life, exhibit conformist behavior, and are fully plugged in and supportive of the feminine imperative.

-These men aren’t challenging you to raise your standard of living or to authentically express your masculine nature; yet you’re afraid to lose or be judged by them?
+If the men in your life aren’t challenging you to raise your standard of living or to authentically express your masculine nature, why are you afraid to lose or be judged by them?
 When did Lions concern themselves with the opinion or acceptance of sheep?

 Stick with the right Group